basic building blocks

 Removing dependency on Java collection classes implementations.

-factory method to
+Adding Models.asList(T...) factory method to

 a create simple list implementation.

-Simplifying KnockoutTCK
+Simplifying KnockoutTCK to avoid

-usage of URI
+usage of URI, etc.

-and undefined
+null and undefined are

 treated as null.